 Creating A Capsule Wardrobe

 I mentioned at the beginning of the year that one of my big goals for 2019 is intention (more on that here).
 I’ve done a lot of closet (and life) de-cluttering the past few weeks and it has given me a lot of clarity.
 Creating a capsule wardrobe felt like a good way to kick off 2019 and jump-start a new approach to personal style.
+I was so sick of having decision fatigue and building a capsule wardrobe seemed like a good place to start.
 A few things about this capsule wardrobe.
 I created this based on what I had in my closet (and kept) after my wardrobe clean out.
 These are the pieces I find myself wearing again and again, with the exception of the blazer I already have everything included below (I did have a blue blazer but it was too small so I had to donate).

-I wanted to hone in on the items I wear most often.
+I wanted to hone in on the items I wear most often and the pieces that are easy to mix and match.
 I almost never wear heels, and for the most part I don’t wear dresses (aside from special occasions/events or during summer).
-This capsule wardrobe is meant to be an everyday collection of core pieces that you can tailor to your own personal style.
+This post is meant to help you learn how to build everyday collection of core pieces that you can tailor to your own personal style.
 I’ve written more about each piece, why it’s included, and where you can find it below.
 I’ll be sharing different ways to style these pieces and how to get the most wear out of them here on the blog, on Instagram and on YouTube.
 I hope you enjoy this capsule wardrobe and have fun making it your own.

 Leather Ankle Boots // Cashmere Sweater // Barbour Jacket

 Camel Coat // Missoma Horn Necklace // Jean Jacket